jmonson2/CSSMemoryHack/README.md

 Simple memory hack for CSS.
 If you want to use the toggle switches, you will need to find your keyboard in /dev/input/by-id/

-You will need to install X11 development libraries. sudo dnf groupinstall "X Software Development"
+You will need to install X11 development libraries.
+You can do this by typing: sudo dnf groupinstall "X Software Development" in fedora.

 Features: